-I received an urgent phone call last February asking me to coach some 15 & 16-year olds.
+I received an urgent phone call one February asking me to coach some 15 & 16-year olds.
 The league was to return their sign-up money because they had no coach.

-After I told them NO for the 4th time (hey, I’m really busy running a young but substantial company), I got to thinking about those 13 kids, most of whom had just been cut from their respective High School teams.
+After I told them NO for the 4th time (hey, I was really busy running a young but substantial company), I got to thinking about those 13 kids, most of whom had just been cut from their respective high school teams.

-9th grade boys, recently humiliated and told they weren’t good enough, and yet here they were signing up for a Spring baseball league just weeks later.
+9th grade boys, recently humiliated in front of their peers and told they weren’t good enough, and yet here they were signing up for some spring baseball league just weeks later.

 In the words of Annie Savoy from my favorite Baseball movie, Bull Durham,

 “You’ve got to admire a player just trying to play out the string!”

 I had to say YES and entered into this with the plan that the assistant coach/dads would ultimately learn & be confident-enough to take over this age group.
 A win-win if I could just carve out the time.

 As Usual There Is A Baseball-Life Lesson To Be Learned or Quoted